loverajoel/jstips/README.md

 }
 ```

 But what if we have a conditional with several checks in each statement.
-In this case we can use the conditional switch.
+In this case we can use the conditional `switch`.
-If we pass true as parameter to the switch statement allows us to put a conditional in each case.
+If we pass `true` as parameter to the `switch` statement allows us to put a conditional in each case.

 ```javascript
 switch(true) {